jboyce1/ppsCTF/classes/CyberCartographer/CyberCartographer.md

 **Step 1) Use Text File of IP Addresses** Utilizing the lua scripting language and nmap scripting library with flags to see the scripts from terminal:
 #### `cd /usr/share/nmap/scripts/`
 #### `ls`
-**Step 2 (hard)) Identify Hosts with OpenSSH** We'll use nmap to scan for hosts with OpenSSH running on port 22.
+**Step 2) Identify Hosts with OpenSSH** We'll use nmap to scan for hosts with OpenSSH running on port 22.
 Here's the command breakdown:
 #### `sudo nmap -p 22 --script ssh-auth-methods --script-args="ssh.user=*" <targetIP>`

  Flags explained: